-State details such as where are you from, your education, your previous publication, and awards, if any.
+State details such as where you are from, your education, your previous publications, and awards, if any.

-This is because many editors will just copy and paste the same bio and publish it what they received in submission.
+This is because many editors will just copy and paste the same bio and publish what they received in the submission.

-It saves them time and effort and also it can help you build credibility as many poets submit their poems without proper biography and they get rejected.
+It saves them time and effort and also can help you build credibility as many poets submit their poems without a proper biography and they get rejected.

 So having a nicely written biography will help you stand out from the crowd.

 Submit your Poem Online or Send by Post

 Nowadays most of the publishers have an online submitting system where you can upload your poems.

 Look on the publication’s website for the “Submission” page or “Call for Submissions”.

 There you will find the submission guidelines for submissions and link to Submittable (the online portal system where you can upload your poems) portal.

 Now according to the guidelines upload your poems, cover letter, biography, whatever is asked for.